ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-ilcrest.md

 ## Available Funds

 Grants available through this funding opportunity are supported by FFY19 Improving Criminal Justice Responses to Domestic Violence, Dating Violence, Sexual Assault, and Stalking Grant Program.
-A minimum of \$120,000 will be made available through this funding opportunity.
+A total of \$120,000 will be made available through this funding opportunity.

 ## Period of Performance